infumap/infumap/tools/gpu/README.md

   and return HTTP 503 when the lock stays busy too long
 - gateway upstream read/write timeouts are 30 minutes by default, with a 4 hour read/write timeout for `/pdf-extract` and its legacy `/convert` alias
+- the gateway also exposes async PDF extraction jobs for web-background use:
+  `POST /pdf-extract/jobs`, `GET /pdf-extract/jobs/{job_id}`, and
+  `GET /pdf-extract/jobs/{job_id}/result`; the gateway holds the global GPU lock while each async job calls the text extraction service, and uses a separate async-job upstream timeout defaulting to 24 hours
 - child image-tagging and text-extraction services also bound their internal worker-slot waits with `IMAGE_TAGGING_WORKER_SLOT_WAIT_TIMEOUT_SECS` and `TEXT_EXTRACTION_WORKER_SLOT_WAIT_TIMEOUT_SECS`